smjxpro/jrt-healthcare-appointments/docs/README.md

 3. Open the application: `http://localhost:5146`

 ### Run the Application with Docker
+1. cd to `scripts` directory: `cd scripts`
-1. Run the script: `./scripts/docker.sh` and follow the instructions
+2. Run the command: `./docker.sh` and choose 1 to build and run the application
 2. Open the application: `http://localhost:7001`

 ## Architecture